jmchandonia/CORAL/back_end/README.md

 cd modules
 ```

-Copy or move the files under "back_end/python" into the modules subdirectory.
+_Copy or move the files under "back_end/python" into the modules subdirectory._

+_symlink 'coral' and 'var' directories from modules into the 'notebooks' directory_

 ### Initial data, microtypes, and ontologies loading